 The luxury of a coffee machine

 I love a proper coffee.
-And in normal times one of my favourite things to do is to take myself off for a cheeky coffee at Bents Garden and Home and do a spot of people watching as I sip my flat white.
-But for now, we are lucky have the luxury of a lovely Sage Nespresso coffee machine which also produces delicious flat whites.
+And in normal times one of my favourite things to do is to take myself off for a cheeky coffee at Bents Garden and Home and do a spot of people watching as I sipped my flat white.
+But for now, until I’m brave enough to slip out to coffee shops, we have the luxury of a lovely Sage Nespresso coffee machine, which also produces delicious flat whites.
 Me and Neil dithered for ages about getting a coffee machine and we wouldn’t be without one now.

 Food GLORIOUS food